-This article was originally published in the March 2018 issue of ED Magazine, page 34.
+This article originally appeared in the March 2018 issue of ED Magazine, page 34.

 For decades, trademarks including sexually-explicit language or imagery were denied registration at the U.S. Patent & Trademark Office (USPTO).
 Repeatedly, trademarks of companies in the adult industry were rejected as banned for being “scandalous” or “immoral.”
 However, that all changed last year in 2017 when a high court struck down the ban as unconstitutional.
 This is a massive win for the industry, but for businesses to take advantage, they need to get up to speed on the basics of trademark selection, registration, and use.
 I know the subject sounds dry, but hey, we can’t be wet all the time!

 In short, trademarks are source identifiers – They indicate the brand from which goods or services emanate.
 A trademark can include words, names, symbols, and sounds.
 Over time, a well-managed brand includes one or more trademarks that earn a reputation and goodwill, which are valuable assets.
 It’s vital to protect these assets with trademark registrations, which are granted by the USPTO in the United States.
 A federal registration gives the owner the right to exclusive use of the trademark throughout the entire country, as well as many other important benefits.

 When developing a new brand, a good starting point is a trademark search.
 You will not be able to register a trademark that is confusingly similar in appearance or sound to trademarks previously registered by another company for goods or services like yours.
 A search will reveal any such issues.
 If the search results are “clear,” then you have a green light to move forward with a trademark application.
 If they are not clear, you can modify your trademark or choose a new one.
 If you choose a new one though, remember that you’ll need to repeat the search process.